nischay-code/nischay-code/README.md

 Here are some ideas to get you started:-->

-- 🌱 I’m currently learning Markdown , HTML, CSS and JS.
+- 🌱 I’m currently learning Markdown, HTML, CSS and JS.